ihucos/plash/README.md

 ### Development Guidelines
 - Keep the script character.
 - Don't fall in love with the code, embrace its absence.
-- All dependencies will get unmaintained at some point
+- All dependencies will get unmaintained at some point.
-- Use honest thin wrappers, documented leaky abstractions are better then difficult promises
+- Use honest thin wrappers, documented leaky abstractions are better then difficult promises.
 - Don't be a monolith but don't try too hard not to be one.
-- Only be as smart as necessary and keep it simple and stupid (KISS)
+- Only be as smart as necessary and keep it simple and stupid (KISS).
 - Still be able to run this in five years without any maintenance work.
 - Find out what this program is and especially what it not is.
 - Say no to features, say yes to solved used cases.